moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 (where `repository-name` is the name of the relevant GitHub repository)

-By default, your user list will not have access to the `dev` deployed app.
+By default, the user list on  `dev`  empty and you will need to add any users requiring access via control panel.

 #### Pre-migration apps